yuyang339/cs140e-21spr/labs/README.md

     If we did on Unix could spend weeks or more fighting various corner cases and have a result that is much much much slower and, worse, in terms of insight.

+***We are currently here.***

+  - [6-threads](6-threads/): we build a simple, but functional threads package.
+You will write the code for non-preemptive context
+    switching:  Most people don't understand such things so, once again, you'll leave lab knowing something many do not.

   - [8-device-interrupts](8-device-interrupts): we setup GPIO interrupts,
     then use this to build networking on the esp8266 wireless device.